butter

 Can butter go bad at room temperature?

-Most certainly, it can.
+Most certainly, butter can go bad at room temperature.
 Although it can withstand an unusually long time at room temperature, in addition to becoming too soft, after a while, it will certainly spoil.

 Does butter need to be refrigerated?

-Yes, all the time.
+Yes, butter needs to be refrigerated all the time.
 However, you can take it out before use to soften it a bit.
+For more extended keeping, freezing butter is the way to go.

 Conclusion